panda-re/panda/docs/tainted_instructions.md

 --------------------------------------------------

-The passphrase entered, as the rrshare page explains, is "tygertygerburningbrightintheforestofthenight".
+The passphrase entered, as the rrshare page explains, is `"tygertygerburningbrightintheforestofthenight"`.
 We are going to use TZB's  stringsearch  plugin to tell us what instructions (or tap points) process that string.
 Here's how to do that.

 1. Create a file called

         search_strings.txt

     and put it in the qemu directory of PANDA.
 That file should contain the string "tygertygerburningbrightintheforestofthenight".
+Yes, you
-Yes, you need the quotes.
+    need the quotes.

 2. Run PANDA with the following command (assuming you unpacked replay into qemu dir)

         ./x86_64-softmmu/qemu-system-x86_64 -m 128 -replay sshkeygen -display none  -panda callstack_instr -panda stringsearch

 This should produce output chugging through the replay until `stringsearch` sees the passphrase: